williamjingjiefeng/AutoConverter/README.md

 	As you can see, mapping needs to call To() method on the source field definition, note in this case, TSourceField will be the same as TTargetField.
 	This could be either the case that TSourceField and TTargetField are of same type, or after Then() method is called on ISourceFieldDefinition.
 	It is valid to have a common base interface to both ISourceFieldDefinition and ITransformedSourceFieldDefinition, which would contain their common .To() method, but it should be separate from IFinalFieldDefinition.
-This would reduce the need to check and throw exceptions for invalid stringify() combinations.
+This would reduce the need to check and throw exceptions for invalid Stringify() combinations.
-	Now some unexpected method chains are impossible, e.g. .From().To().To(), or .From().Stringify().
+	With this arrangement, some unexpected method chains are impossible, e.g. .From().To().To(), or .From().Stringify().
 Ideally .To() would be available from
 	ISourceFieldDefinintion and ITransformedSourceFieldDefinition but not from IFinalFieldDefinition, and Stringify() should only be available from
 	IFinalFieldDefinition but not the other two.